M-o-a-T/moat/doc/spec_message.rst

 NB: Messages lose their priority as soon as they're involved in a collision.
-While this mechanism may delay high-priority messages somewhat, it is essential for quickly resolving conflicts.
+While this mechanism may delay high-priority messages somewhat, it is essential for quickly resolving bus conflicts.

 +++++++++++++